>research

 //erection_process

-Contrary to hitherto predetermined physical methods of form-finding that only served for representational purposes, “Equilibrium Morphologies” interprets the idea of form-finding rather as a process of playful exploration and learning how tension-active structures behave in an ever-changing environment.
+Contrary to physical methods of form-finding that only served for representational purposes, “Equilibrium Morphologies” interprets the idea of form-finding rather as a process of playful exploration and learning how tension-active structures behave in an ever-changing environment.

 //manipulations